HDFGroup/vol-rest/README.md

 test suite, serves double purpose with each test function being an example application in miniature, focused on a particular behavior.
-This application tests a moderate amount of HDF5's public API functionality with the REST VOL plugin and should be a good indicator of whether the REST VOL plugin is working correctly in conjunction with a running HSDS instance.
+This application tests a moderate amount of HDF5's public API functionality with the REST VOL plugin and should be a good indicator of whether the REST VOL plugin is working correctly in conjunction with a running HDF5 REST API-aware instance.

 In addition to this file, some of the example C applications included with HDF5 distributions have been adapted to work with the REST VOL plugin and are included under the top-level `examples` directory in the REST VOL plugin source root directory.

-Before running any of the examples, an HSDS server must be set up, with the relevant environment variables set (see section III.C.i. for more information).

 --------------------------------------------------------------------------------